 How Wasabi’s pricing works?

 Even if your monthly active storage (volume-time) is less than 1TB during a month, you will still be charged $5.99 for storage.
-If you go over 1TB, then that will also be charged at the same rate.
+If you go over 1TB, then that will also be charged extra at the same rate.

 Secondly, there is another important factor, which can result in unexpected bills – minimum retention period for each object.
 According to that, the minimum storage period for each object is 90 days.
 If you delete an object before that period, then that will be charged as Timed Deleted Storage, in addition to the Active Storage Charge.